-The above method can be generalised to analyze the stability of other gravity theories.
-The simplest ones are nonminimal coupling gravity theories.
-In this section, we deal with the $f(R)$ grivatiy theory which can be treated as a special nonmionimal coupling gravity theory.
+} The above method can be generalized to analyze the stability of other gravity theories.
+The simplest ones are non-minimal coupling gravity theories.
+In this section, we deal with the $f(R)$ gravity theory which can be treated as a special non-minimal coupling gravity theory.

 The action of the multi-field metric $f(R)$ gravity reads

 Introducing an auxiliary field $\chi$, the action (\ref{fR1}) can be written as

 where~$f_R\equiv df/dR$.
 The equation of motion for the scalar field $\chi$ is $\chi=R$.
 Making a conformal transformation \ $\tilde{g}_{MN} = e^{2\varphi} g_{MN} $ with $\varphi=\frac{1}{n-2}\ln f_R(\chi) $, one can obtain